-All course units integrate personal and professional development, enabling students to explore the professional world and manage your career development.
+All course units integrate personal and professional development, enabling students to explore the professional world and manage them career development.
+Students are offered opportunities to engage with industry professionals at different points along their journey, to support their professional development and emerging creative or entrepreneurial projects.

 Mode of study